How to survive a heart attack when alone

 A valid question.

-First of all, maintaining a calm, regular breath may help with the cardiac rhythm.
-It also helps you think straight during a moment at which to think as straight as possible.
+First of all, maintaining a calm, regular breath may help with the cardiac rhythm and the blood pressure.
+It also helps you think straight.
 Your instinct would be to panic; conscious, controlled, calm breaths will help counteract the ill effects of adrenaline.
 If you’re losing balance or fainting, well-defined rhythmic breath could help.

 Second, you need to limit your movements.
 Therefore, you pick up the things you need in one go and then get to a state of rest.
 Your phone is a lifesaver.
 It helps you communicate.
-Next, taking an Aspirin reduces the chances of a clot forming in the artery that may have ruptured.
+Next, taking an Aspirin reduces the chances of a clot forming in the artery that may have ruptured (and could prevent a cardiac arrest).
 Aspirin acts on the platelets and prevents them from coming together to coagulate.
 But remember, an open artery will lead to internal bleeding, and hence the necessity for medical help.
 This is about weighing the less harmful option; a little internal bleeding against cardiac complications.

-Lying down might prevent you from fainting.
+Half-sitting might prevent you from fainting.
 Fainting occurs when your brain (or more specifically, the cerebellum) does not receive enough oxygen, and fails to maintain posture.
-Lying down will reduce the need for the heart to pump the blood hard enough against the gravity, for the brain to receive the required blood.
+Sitting so will reduce the need for the heart to pump the blood hard enough against the gravity (pressure head, from your physics class), for the brain to receive the required blood.
 Propping up your legs accelerates the travel of blood to the heart and the brain from the lower parts of the body.
 This helps you maintain consciousness for longer.

 It’s important that you’re accurate and crisp on the call with emergency services.
 All they need is information, and that’s all that’s worth your effort.

 Medical professionals working on you must know that you’ve taken the Aspirin.
 They’ll treat you accordingly.
-Aspirin interferes with some medicines, and the medics will base their prescriptions based on whether you’ve taken the Aspirin.
+Aspirin could interfere with some medicines, and the medics could base their prescriptions on whether you’ve taken the Aspirin.

 Your friend might be able to help the medics with information about your medical issues, whether you’re allergic to something, and many other things that need human presence.
 Therefore, call for help.